evgv/NoName_P24Acquire/README.md

-# Privatbank Privat24 payment extension
+# Privatbank Privat24 payment Magento extension
 The module allows you to pay for products online using a credit card via PrivatBank service Privat24.

 ### Features